-#5 Updated by okurz about 3 years ago
+#5 Updated by okurz over 4 years ago

 With gh#1121 done we have a local full stack test working standalone without the need for apache. coolo: "There is one other place where we require a proxy: asset download.
 But we can implement (and test :) this as well".

 But you might still want a proxy on port 80 - just saying.